-Formal complaints must be made to the Head of School (unless they are about the Head of School), via the main office.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the main office.
 This may be done in person, in writing (preferably using the template complaints form), or by telephone.

-The Head of School will record the date that the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email), within five school days.
-Within this response, the Head of School will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The Head of School can consider whether a face-to-face meeting will be the most appropriate way of doing this.
+The Headteacher will record the date that the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email), within five school days.
+Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher can consider whether a face-to-face meeting will be the most appropriate way of doing this.

-Note: the Head of School may delegate an investigation to another member of the senior team, but not the decision to be taken.
+Note: the Headteacher may delegate an investigation to another member of the senior team, but not the decision to be taken.

-During the investigation, the Head of School (or investigator) will:
+During the investigation, the Headteacher (or investigator) will: